Fleetwood Mac: 1970–1973: Transitional era

-In the summer 1971, the band held auditions for a replacement guitarist at their large country home, "Benifold", which they had jointly bought with their manager Davis for £23,000 prior to the Kiln House tour.
+In the summer of 1971, the band held auditions for a replacement guitarist at their large country home, "Benifold", which they had jointly bought with their manager Davis for £23,000 prior to the Kiln House tour.
 A friend of the band, Judy Wong, recommended her high school friend Bob Welch, who was living in Paris, France, at the time.
 The band held a few meetings with Welch and decided to hire him, without actually playing with him, after they heard a tape of his songs.

 In September 1971, the band released their fifth studio album, Future Games.
 As a result of Welch's arrival and Spencer's departure, the album was different from anything they had done previously, with the band moving further away from their blues rock roots towards a more melodic rock style, and vocal harmonies starting to become a key part of their sound.
 While it became the band's first studio album to miss the charts in the UK, it helped to expand the band's appeal in the US.
 In Europe, CBS released Fleetwood Mac's first Greatest Hits album in late 1971.

 In 1972, six months after the release of Future Games, the band released their sixth studio album, Bare Trees.
 Mostly composed by Kirwan, Bare Trees featured the Welch-penned single "Sentimental Lady", which would be a much bigger hit for Welch five years later when he re-recorded it for his solo album French Kiss, backed by Mick Fleetwood and Christine McVie.
 Bare Trees also featured "Spare Me a Little of Your Love", a Christine McVie song that became a staple of the band's live act throughout the early to mid-1970s.

 While the band was doing well in the studio, their tours started to be problematic.
 By 1972, Kirwan had developed an alcohol dependency and was becoming alienated from Welch and the McVies.
 In August 1972, before a concert on a US tour, Kirwan smashed his Gibson Les Paul Custom guitar and refused to go on stage.
 The band played the show as a quartet, after which Kirwan criticised their performance, and he was subsequently fired from the band.
 Fleetwood said later that the pressure had become too much for Kirwan, and he had suffered a breakdown.